⚠ Important recall information appears below.

 - Marciano v.
 Schell & Kampeter Inc. d/b/a Diamond Pet Foods et al. was filed in May 2012, following a salmonella-related recall involving many Diamond-manufactured pet food brands, which included Taste of the Wild.
 Not only pets but also dozens of people were sickened during the multi-state salmonella outbreak caused by the contaminated pet food.
 This class-action lawsuit alleged negligence, unjust enrichment and state law violations, among other claims.
 It was eventually settled for $2 million, with some consumers getting $10 checks in the mail (others received reimbursement for veterinary bills).

 Has Taste of the Wild Ever Been Recalled?

-More recently, in late June 2019, the U.S. Food and Drug Administration (FDA) identified Taste of the Wild as one of 16 pet food brands that may be linked to heart disease in dogs and cats.
+We also want to alert readers to the fact that, in late June 2019, the U.S. Food and Drug Administration (FDA) identified Taste of the Wild as one of 16 pet food brands that may be linked to heart disease in dogs and cats.
 None of those 16 brands have been recalled as part of the agency’s ongoing investigation, though.
 Most, but not all, of the pet foods are “grain-free” and/or dry (kibble) dog food formulations.

 The FDA says this is a “complex scientific issue that may involve multiple factors,” and that it cannot even be certain that diet is a cause of the heart problems.